Pinterest Pixel

 Remember to save your workbook as a macro-enabled file (.xlsm) to ensure your macros are saved.
 With custom macros, repetitive tasks are no longer a hindrance, and you get a workflow truly tailored to your needs.

-How can I delete every other row with a shortcut?
+How to delete every other row?

 If you like this Excel tip, please share it